Ronald Hendrick, Ph.D.,

 Grade Appeals.
 A student who wishes to appeal a final course grade should first consult with the course instructor, then with the department chairperson, and then, if the matter remains unresolved, with the associate academic dean (or designee) of the college in which the course is offered.
-A grade appeal must be filed in the office of the dean of the college in which the course is offered within 45 days of the start of the next long semester after the term in which the disputed grade was received.
+A grade appeal must be filed in the office of the dean of the college in which the course is offered within 45 calendar days of the start of the next long semester after the term in which the disputed grade was received.
 Copies of the grade appeals policy can be obtained from any academic dean’s office or from the Center for Campus Life.

 Mid-Semester and Semester Grade Reports.
 At the close of each semester and each summer term, final course grades are available on raiderlink.ttu.edu (MyTech).
 Instructors of record are to post mid-semester grade reports for first-year, student athletes, and students with an institutional GPA below 2.0.
 Once mid-term grades are posted, students can view the grades on Raiderlink (MyTech).